 TNF: What has having a family meant to you?

-Thank you Stephanie and Jeanine for sharing your story and your beautiful family pictures with The Next Family.
+Thank you Garon and Jamie for bringing tears to my eyes with your beautiful story.
+Keep in touch with The Next Family.

 By Brandy Black